natcap/invest.users-guide/source/urban_flood_mitigation.rst

 Data needs
 ==========

- * Workspace (required): Folder where model outputs will be written.
+ * **Workspace** (required): Folder where model outputs will be written.
 Make sure that there is ample disk space, and write permissions are correct.

- * Suffix (optional).
+ * **Suffix** (optional).
 Text string that will be appended to the end of output file names, as "_Suffix".
 Use a Suffix to differentiate model runs, for example by providing a short name for each scenario.
 If a Suffix is not provided, or changed between model runs, the tool will overwrite previous results.

- * Watershed Vector (required). shapefile delineating areas of interest, which should be hydrologic units: watersheds or sewersheds.
+ * **Watershed Vector** (required). shapefile delineating areas of interest, which should be hydrologic units: watersheds or sewersheds.

- * Depth of rainfail in mm (required).
-This is :math:`P` in equation 1.
+ * **Depth of rainfail in mm** (required).
+This is :math:`P` in equation :eq:`runoff`.
 Also see Table 1 in Appendix, below.

- * Land Cover Map (required).
+ * **Land Cover Map** (required).
 Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class.
 All values in this raster MUST have corresponding entries in the Land Cover Biophysical Table.
 The model will use the resolution of this layer to resample all outputs.
 The resolution should be small enough to capture the effect of green areas in the landscape, although LULC categories can comprise a mix of vegetated and non-vegetated covers (e.g. "residential", which may have 30% canopy cover, and have biophysical table parameters that change accordingly)

- * Soils Hydrological Group Raster (required).
+ * **Soils Hydrological Group Raster** (required).
 Raster of categorical hydrological groups.
 Pixel values must be limited to 1, 2, 3, or 4, which correspond to soil hydrologic group A, B, C, or D, respectively (used to derive the CN number)

- * Biophysical Table (required).
+ * **Biophysical Table** (required).
 A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the Land Cover Map.
 All LULC classes in the Land Cover raster MUST have corresponding values in this table.
 Each row is a land use/land cover class and columns must be named and defined as follows:

-    * lucode: and use/land cover class code.
-LULC codes must match the 'value' column in the Land Cover Map raster and must be integer or floating point values, in consecutive order, and unique.
+    * **lucode**: Land use/land cover class code.
+LULC codes must match the **value** column in the Land Cover Map raster and must be integers and unique.

     * Curve number (CN) values for each LULC type and each hydrologic soil group.
-Column names should be: CN_A, CN_B, CN_C, CN_D, which the letter suffix corresponding to the hydrologic soil group
+Column names should be: **CN_A**, **CN_B**, **CN_C**, **CN_D**, which the letter suffix corresponding to the hydrologic soil group

- * Built Infrastructure Vector (optional): shapefile with built infrastructure footprints.
+ * **Built Infrastructure Vector** (optional): shapefile with built infrastructure footprints.
 The attribute table must contain a column 'Type', with integers referencing the building type (e.g. 1=residential, 2=office, etc.)

- * Damage Loss Table (optional): Table with columns "Type" and "Damage" with values of built infrastructure type (see above) and potential damage loss (in $/m2)
+ * **Damage Loss Table** (optional): Table with columns **"Type"** and **"Damage"** with values of built infrastructure type (see above) and potential damage loss (in $/:math:`m^2`)

 Interpreting outputs
 ====================

 The following is a short description of each of the outputs from the urban flood risk mitigation model.
 Final results are found within the user defined Workspace specified for this model run.
 "Suffix" in the following file names refers to the optional user-defined Suffix input to the model.

- * Parameter log: Each time the model is run, a text (.txt) file will be created in the Workspace.
+ * **Parameter log**: Each time the model is run, a text (.txt) file will be created in the Workspace.
 The file will list the parameter values and output messages for that run and will be named according to the service, the date and time.
 When contacting NatCap about errors in a model run, please include the parameter log.

- * Runoff_retention.tif: raster with runoff retention values (no unit, relative to precipitation volume)
+ * **Runoff_retention.tif**: raster with runoff retention values (no unit, relative to precipitation volume)

- * Runoff_retention_m3.tif: raster with runoff retention values (in :math:`m^3`)
+ * **Runoff_retention_m3.tif**: raster with runoff retention values (in :math:`m^3`)

- * Q_mm.tif: raster with runoff values (mm)
+ * **Q_mm.tif**: raster with runoff values (mm)

- * flood_risk_service.shp: Shapefile with results in the attribute table:
+ * **flood_risk_service.shp**: Shapefile with results in the attribute table:

-    * rnf_rt_idx: average of runoff retention values per watershed
+    * **rnf_rt_idx**: average of runoff retention values per watershed

-    * rnf_rt_m3: sum of runoff retention volumes, in :math:`m^3`, per watershed
+    * **rnf_rt_m3**: sum of runoff retention volumes, in :math:`m^3`, per watershed

-    * aff.bld: potential damage to built infrastructure in $, per watershed
+    * **aff.bld**: potential damage to built infrastructure in $, per watershed

-    * serv.blt: :math:`Service.built` values for this watershed (see equation :eq:`service.built`).
+    * **serv.blt**: :math:`Service.built` values for this watershed (see equation :eq:`service.built`).
 An indicator of the runoff retention service for the watershed.

 Appendix: Data sources and guidance for parameter selection
 ===========================================================